-The building has a flat roof that is in good condition.
-The building is constructed of concrete block and structural steel with a brick facade.
-The building has single-pane windows that are in fair condition and show little sign of excessive infiltration.
+The building has a flat roof that is in fair condition.
+The building has double-pane windows that are in fair condition.
 The exterior doors are constructed of aluminum and are in good condition except that the door seals have worn out, which increases the level of outside air infiltration.
+Based on visual inspections of the building envelope, there are wall cracks as well as around window frames.
+These building envelope deficiencies can lead to excessive infiltration.

-Figure 6-Building Envelope
+Figure 6- Building Envelope